Primordial black hole formation for an anisotropic perfect fluid: Initial conditions and estimation of the threshold: Results

-As one can see from Figure \ref{fig:delta_c_lambda}, an initial increase of $\delta_\mathrm{c}$ is observed, which is somehow expected, as explained before in \Sec{shape}, for an increasing amplitude of the anisotropy, because the shape parameter $\alpha$ becomes larger with $\lambda$, enhancing the radial pressure with respect to the tangential one.
-However from this figure we can see a critical value of $\lambda$ and $\tilde{\lambda}$, followed by a decreasing behaviour of $\delta_\mathrm{c}$, when the linear regime of $\alpha$ does not hold.
+In general we observe an initial increase of $\delta_\mathrm{c}$ with respect to $\lambda$ or $\tilde{\lambda}$, which is somehow expected, as already explained, because the shape parameter $\alpha$ becomes larger for an increasing amplitude of the anisotropy, enhancing the radial pressure with respect to the tangential one.
+However from these figure we can see a critical value of $\lambda$ and $\tilde{\lambda}$, followed by a decreasing behavior of $\delta_\mathrm{c}$, when the modification of the shape parameter due to the anisotropy is non linear.
 This effect is due to the term $O(\lambda^2)$ in \Eq{alpha perturbative}, becoming important when $\lambda\sim1$.
+Obviously this regime is challenging the validity of our approximation of computing the threshold using the isotropic relation between $\delta_c$ and $\alpha$, and this result should therefore be considered with care.

+\Fig{fig:delta_c_lambda_n} shows that, while the model in terms of pressure gradients has a different behavior for different values of $n$, the model of the EoS written in terms of density gradients shows a universal behavior, independent of the particular value of $n$.
+This difference can be explained by the implicit solution of the equation of state, when this is expressed in terms of the pressure gradients with respect to the explicit form which has when written in terms of the density gradients.

-However, we cannot fully trust the perturbative approach in this regime where $\delta_\mathrm{c}$ is decreasing and full numerical simulations solving the non-linear hydrodynamic equations are necessary to confirm to which extent \Eq{delta_c_analytical_Musco} holds for a non linear amplitude of the anisotropy.
-Despite this fact, the results obtained here give a reasonable estimation of the effect of the anisotropy on the threshold of PBH formation when the anisotropy is not too large, with a change of the threshold up to $25\%$.
-This would mean, potentially, a relevant change of the abundance of PBHs if the early Universe was significantly non isotropic.
+Although these results are genuinely interesting and find a clear physical explanation, we stress again that one cannot fully trust the perturbative approach in the regime where $\delta_\mathrm{c}$ is decreasing and full numerical simulations solving the non-linear hydrodynamic equations are necessary to confirm to which extent \Eq{delta_c_analytical_Musco} holds for a non linear amplitude of the anisotropy.

+Despite this, the results obtained here give a reasonable estimation of the effect of the anisotropy on the threshold of PBH formation when the anisotropy is not too large, with a change of the threshold up to $25\%$.
+This would mean, potentially, a relevant change of the abundance for PBHs if the early Universe was significantly non isotropic.